Quiverfull: Consolidation and growth of the movement

-After the publication of Pride's The Way Home, various church women and others took up her book and ideas and spread them through informal social networks.
+After the publication of Pride's The Way Home, her ideas spread through informal social networks.
 Around this time, numerous church pastors issued sermons which were in accord with Pride's ideas and various small publications and a few Quiverfull-oriented books appeared.

 As the Internet expanded several years later, the informal networks gradually took on more organized forms as Quiverfull adherents developed numerous Quiverfull-oriented organizations, books, electronic mailing lists, websites, and digests, most notably The Quiverfull Digest.
 The largely decentralized "Quiverfull" movement resulted.

 From their onset, Quiverfull ideas have sometimes had a polarizing effect among Christians who hold to them and Christians who are skeptical of or disagree with them.

 Motivations

 Obedience to God

 Quiverfull authors and adherents express their core motivation as a desire to obey God's commandments as stated in the Bible.
 Among these commandments, "be fruitful and multiply", "behold, children are a gift of the Lord", and passages showing God acting to open and close the womb are interpreted as giving a basis for their views.
 Quiverfull adherents typically maintain that their philosophy is first about an open, accepting and obedient attitude toward the possibility of bearing children.
-Within the view, this attitude may result in many, few or even no children, because God Himself maintains sole provenance over conception and birth.
+Within the view, this attitude may result in many, few or even no children, because God himself maintains sole provenance over conception and birth.
 The duty of the Quiverfull adherent is only to maintain an "open willingness" to joyfully receive and not thwart however many children God chooses to bestow.
 Contraception in all its forms is seen as inconsistent with this attitude and is thus entirely avoided, as is abortion.

 Missionary effort

 Quiverfull's principal authors and its adherents also describe their motivation as a missionary effort to raise up many children as Christians to advance the cause of the Christian religion.
-Its distinguishing viewpoint is to eagerly receive children as blessings from God, eschewing all forms of contraception, including natural family planning and sterilization.
+Its distinguishing viewpoint is to eagerly receive children as blessings from God, eschewing all forms of contraception, including natural family planning, and sterilization.